 …

 EPDs for asphalt mixtures that are developed using a verified software tool do not need an individual project report for each EPD.
-Instead, the underlying project report for the software tool may serve as the project report for the EPD.
+Instead, the underlying LCA report supporting the PCR (Mukherjee , 2021) for the software tool may serve as the project report for the EPD.
 The underlying project report for the software tool shall conform to the requirements of Section 10 of this sub-category PCR and ISO 21930.

 LCA-related elements of the project report